The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 I’m a fan of the rugged, semi-roughed up look.
 If you want them to keep looking as good as new, reconditioning every month or two is a good idea.
 I personally couldn’t wait to get some scuffs and scratches on mine.

-I put together a comprehensive guide on how to care for your Thursday Captains here.
+I put together a comprehensive guide on how to clean Thursday Captains.
 It covers how to clean and care for Thursday’s Rugged & Resilient, Chrome, and WeatherSafe suede proprietary leathers.

 Sole